raspberrypilearning/silly-eyes/en/step_4.md

 title: I don't want these graphic effects
 ---

-To reset your graphics effects at any time, click on the `clear graphic effects`{:class="block3looks"} block in the `Looks`{:class="block3looks"} blocks menu.
+To reset the graphics effects at any time, click on the `clear graphic effects`{:class="block3looks"} block in the `Looks`{:class="block3looks"} blocks menu.
 Clicking on the green flag also clears graphic effects.

 ```blocks3
 clear graphic effects